surpace0924/mresn_vp/README.md

 ## License
 This code is distributed under an Apache-2.0 license.
 Note that our code depends on other libraries, including PyTorch, and must comply with their respective licences.

+## Disclaimer
+We are not responsible for any damage or loss caused by the content of this repository.